sabirdvd/sunshineatnoon.github.io/_posts/2016-5-15-How to create a progressbar in Django.md

 * Celery 3.1.19

 # Prerequisites

-First of all, you need a Django project, mine is called `celery_try`
+First of all, you need a Django project, mine is called `celery_try`.

 ```
 django-admin startproject celery_try
 python manage.py makemigrations
 python manage.py migrate
 ```

 Then add those lines in your settings.py file:

 ```
 BROKER_URL = 'amqp://guest:guest@localhost//'
 CELERY_ACCEPT_CONTENT = ['json']
 CELERY_TASK_SERIALIZER = 'json'
 CELERY_RESULT_SERIALIZER = 'json'
 ```

 Those lines tell Celery we will use RabbitMQ as our message broker and we accpet json in our broker.
 Next create a file 'celery.py' in the folder of our website and input this:

 ```
 from __future__ import absolute_import
 import os